kjelenji/gist/readme.md

-# Gist: **Solve puzzles to get the gist of the story.**
+# Gist: An inclusive puzzle storytelling game
+Gist is a word puzzle game where players solve a series of mini-puzzles — riddles, rebuses, and more — to piece together a story.
+Each correct answer reveals another part of the story.

 <img src="https://raw.githubusercontent.com/kjelenji/gist/main/myapp/static/icon.png" alt="Gist Logo" width="80"/>

-Gist is a word puzzle game where players solve a series of mini-puzzles — riddles, rebuses, and more — to piece together a hidden narrative.
-Each correct answer reveals another part of the story.

 ---